Discounted Business Class Tickets to Guangzhou

 - Revolutionary History Museum.

-Fascinating Day Trips with Guangzhou First Class Deals
+Fascinating Day Trips with Guangzhou Business Class Deals

 - Kaiping dialou, or watchtowers.
 A world heritage site, these watchtowers began construction throughout Kaiping County during the Ming dynasty.
 A little more than half of the original 3,000 watchtowers remain in Kaiping villages.
 The towers represent a captivating blend of Eastern and European architectural styles and offer a peek at late 19th- and early 20th-century South China.
 It takes about two hours to reach Kaiping villages from Guangzhou.